Insured-Retirement-Institute/Style-Guide/README.md

 ## Style Guides

-OpenAPI definitions can be found on [SwaggerHub](https://app.swaggerhub.com/apis/curtislawhorn/IRI-APIs/1.0.0).
+OpenAPI definitions will likely be posted [SwaggerHub](https://www.swaggerhub.com).

 Specifications can be downloaded directly from the [repository](/Specifications).